 Advertisement

 Therefore, Richer began the trip, in his own words, “lacking in money, a change of clothes and other necessities.”
 The journey from Reims to Chartres is over 200 kilometres long and would have taken several days.
-At first it went well, with the trio arriving at another monastery and being treated generously.
+It went well at first, with the trio arriving at another monastery and being treated generously.
 The next day they headed out towards the town of Meaux.
 It is then that things started to go wrong:

 But when my two companions and I entered the winding path of the woods, we were not spared the vicissitudes of ill fortune.
 For we chose the wrong path at a crossroads and wandered six leagues out of our way.
 Then, after we had passed Chateau-Thierry, the horse that up to now had seemed like Bucephalus became slower than a reluctant little donkey.
 The sun had already passed midday and was edging into dusk when the whole sky dissolved into a downpour, and that hardy Bucephalus, done in by his final exertions, succumbed and collapsed beneath the legs of the boy who was riding him, dropping dead at the sixth milestone from the city as if he had been struck by lightning.